Kayli/logspub/logic.md

 - definition
   - gives the meaning of a word or a phrase in terms of known concepts

-- typical process
-  - formulate definitions and axioms
+- typical process: definitions -> axioms -> proofs
-  - give precise formulation of statements?
-  - prove statements

 ## references